shree24exists/AttendanceCalculator/README.md

 Very simple to use, only requirement is creating a text file named "attendance_data" which will be storing the data after intial run of the code.

-use the .exe file created by Visual studio code etc. for a better experience. will try hosting this as an application or website later on (indefinite time)
+use the .exe file created by Visual studio code etc. for a better experience.
+Will try hosting this as an application or website later on (indefinite time)